 If you include z-values with your coordinates, you must also specify a vertical coordinate system.
 A vertical coordinate system georeferences z-values, most commonly used to denote elevation.
 A vertical coordinate system includes a geodetic or vertical datum, a linear unit of measure, an axis direction, and a vertical shift.

 Measure values do not have a coordinate system.

-If you don't have the coordinate system information for your data or you don't know which coordinate system to use, you may choose an unknown coordinate system.
+If you don't have the coordinate system information for your data or you don't know which coordinate system to use, you can choose an unknown coordinate system.

 The Modify option allows you to review or edit the properties of a coordinate system.

 A spatial reference in the geodatabase also includes tolerance values.
 X,y, z-, and m-coordinates all have associated tolerance values that reflect the accuracy of the coordinate data.
 The tolerance value is the minimum distance between coordinates.
 If one coordinate is within the tolerance value of another, they are interpreted as being at the same location.
 This value is used in relational and topological operations when determining whether two points are close enough to be given the same coordinate value or if they are far enough apart to each have their own coordinate value.

 The default tolerance is set to 0.001 meters or its equivalent in map units.
 This is 10 times the default resolution value and is recommended in most cases.
 The minimum allowable tolerance value is twice the resolution value.
 Setting the tolerance value higher results in lower accuracy in your coordinate data, while setting it lower results in higher accuracy.